About Faces

 About Faces is an American game show that aired from January 4, 1960, to June 30, 1961, created by Ralph Edwards.
 The host was Ben Alexander and the show's announcer was Tom Kennedy.

 Gameplay

-Two contestants were given clues about incidents in their lives.
-The first contestant to guess the relationship with the opposite person correctly was the winner and won prizes.

-There was also a home-participation game called Place the Face, inspired by an earlier Ralph Edwards creation of the same name.
+Competitors were selected from the studio audience.
+Each pair of contestants was challenged to recall how the two of them had come into contact with each other previously.
+The first to do so won a prize.
+The program was similar to Place the Face.

+For guest stars who appeared on the program, Alexander interviewed the star briefly before a "mystery person out of the star's past" was shown inside a picture frame.
+The star then heard a series of clues to help him or her identify the person in the frame.

+Schedule and production

+About Faces was broadcast from 1 to 1:30 p. m.
+Eastern Time Monday through Friday.
+The show was recorded on videotape.
+After the show's run on ABC ended, its reruns were broadcast in some local markets.
+Joe Landis was the producer and director.

+Guest stars

+Guest stars who appeared on the show included Barbara Nichols, Joan Blondell, Rosemary Clooney, Jose Ferrer, and Olaf Odegaard.

 Episode status

 The UCLA Film and Television Archive lists among its holdings the premiere episode with Zsa Zsa Gabor, Red Schoendienst (and family), Fred Haney, and Douglas "Wrong Way" Corrigan.
 The March 17 edition exists on YouTube with Tom Kennedy as substitute host.

 The Paley Center for Media lists among its holdings the series pilot, taped May 6, 1959.
-José Ferrer and Rosemary Clooney are listed as the celebrity guests for that episode.
+Ferrer and Clooney are listed as the celebrity guests for that episode.